-“I’d love to discuss working with Creative Cadence on a project, so what should we do now?
+“I’d love to discuss working with you, what should

-We like to meet our clients face-to-face if possible.
-This means we can find out all about you, your business and your creative needs.
-We’ll ask about the project, what you hope to achieve for your business, who the piece is aimed at and whether you have any existing marketing materials or brand identity it needs to fit with.
-We can have a conversation over the phone if it’s difficult to meet up.
+I like to meet my clients face-to-face if possible.
+This means I can find out all about you, your business and your creative needs.
+I’ll ask about the project, what you hope to achieve for your business, who the piece is aimed at and whether you have any existing marketing materials or brand identity it needs to fit with.
+Alternatively we can have a conversation over the phone if it’s difficult to meet up.

 Some clients are happy to work on an hourly or daily rate basis (but not many).
 The best way for you is a fixed quote.
-After we’ve met or spoken about your job we’ll create a quote for the work we’ve discussed.
-This will be a fixed price quote based on the time we estimate the job will take.
-It will also take into account our experience and the value we believe we can add to your business.
+After we’ve met or spoken about your job I’ll create a quote for the work we’ve discussed.
+This will be a fixed price quote based on the time I estimate the job will take.
+It will also take into account my experience and the value I believe I can add to your business.
 The quote will include amends and print or web build costs if necessary.
-We’ll clearly state how many rounds of amends are included.
-The only item that won’t be included is costs for photographic imagery.
-It’s hard to know how much photography we’ll need until we start a job, but we’ll always agree the costs for any stock library images with you before purchase.
+I’ll clearly state how many rounds of amends are included.
+The only item that won’t be included is costs for images.
+It’s hard to know how many images I’ll need until I start a job, but I’ll always agree the costs for any stock library images with you before purchasing.

-In our initial meeting, we’ll always ask if you have a budget in mind for the work you require.
-This doesn’t mean that we’ll just quote to that figure, but it’s useful to have an idea.
-It takes time to put costs together, so if it’s clear straight away that we don’t think your budget is enough for the work you need, then at least we can discuss at that point, rather than once you receive the quote.
-We quote honestly, based on estimated time and experience, but we’re always willing to discuss a quote.
-We’d much rather work with you and help your business than not … within reason.
-Being a small (but lovely) consultancy, with low overheads, we’re more often better value than some larger local agencies.
+In our initial meeting, I’ll always try to ask if you have a budget in mind for the work.
+This doesn’t mean that I’ll just quote to that figure, but it’s useful to have an idea.
+It takes time to put costs together, so if it’s clear straight away that I don’t think your budget is enough for the work you need, then at least we can discuss at that point, rather than once you receive the quote.
+I quote honestly, based on estimated time and experience, but I’m always willing to discuss a quote.
+I’d much rather work with you and help your business than not … within reason.
+Being a small (but lovely) consultancy, with low overheads, I’m more often better value than some of the larger local agencies.

-If you’ve come to us because you love the work in our portfolio, then we’re confident you’ll love what we produce for you.
-We won’t present the work to you until we’re happy with it.
-As long as we have a decent brief of your requirements (gleaned in our initial meeting) then we think the work will be effective.
-Our friends over at Watertight Marketing have written a great piece that gives ‘10 Simple Steps to Writing a Marketing Brief’, which might be useful to you.
-We can’t remember a situation where a client hasn’t liked anything we’ve produced for them.
+If you’ve come to me because you love the work in my portfolio, then I’m confident you’ll love what I produce for you.
+I won’t present the work to you until I’m happy with it.
+As long as I have a decent brief of your requirements (gleaned in our initial meeting) then I think the work will be effective.
+My friends over at Watertight Marketing have written a great piece that gives ‘10 Simple Steps to Writing a Marketing Brief’, which might be useful to you.
+I can’t remember a situation where a client hasn’t liked anything I’ve produced for them.

 ‘No’ is the quick answer to this.
-As members of the Design Business Association (DBA) we, along with its other members, have agreed not to take part in pitches which require unpaid work.
+As a member of the Design Business Association (DBA) I, along with its other members, have agreed not to take part in pitches which require unpaid work.
 The level of payment for design work should relate to the time and effort involved.
 (Point 7 of the DBA’s Recommended Code of Conduct).
-We provide a valuable service which, with a good creative brief, we believe you’ll love.
+I provide a valuable service which, with a good creative brief, I believe you’ll love.
 After all, you wouldn’t take your car to a mechanic, ask them if they could do part of a service and then say that if you like what they’ve done, you’ll pay for the rest.

-What if I need other services for my business such as marketing advice or copywriting?
+need other services for my business such as marketing advice or copywriting?”

-Whilst we handle mostly graphic design work, we have a number of trusted suppliers in our network that we can recommend for copywriting or marketing.
-Just ask us and we’d be only too happy to give you their details.
-We also have good relationships with local photographers, should you require bespoke photography.
+Whilst I handle mostly graphic design work, I have a number of trusted suppliers in my network that I can recommend for copywriting or marketing.
+Just ask and I’d be only too happy to give you their details.
+I also have good relationships with local photographers and illustrators, should you require bespoke photography or illustration.

-Once the work is signed off by you, we’ll do the following:
+Once the work is signed off by you, I’ll do the following:

 - Send it to print, let you see a proof if required, then print the full run once you’re happy.
-We can delivery to your home or business address.
-If you’d rather handle your own print, we can provide high resolution print-ready pdfs for you to supply your chosen printer.
+I can deliver to your home or business address.
+If you’d rather handle your own print, I can provide high resolution print-ready pdfs for you to supply your chosen printer.

-- For graphics or documents you’ll be sharing online, by email or via social media, just let us know what format you need them in (pdf, jpegs, pngs) and we can supply what you need.
-If you’re not sure, just ask and we can help.
+- For graphics or documents you’ll be sharing online, by email or via social media, just let me know what format you need them in (pdf, jpegs, pngs) and I can supply what you need.
+If you’re not sure, just ask and I can help.

-- For a website we’ll produce visuals of the main pages first, for you to sign off, then give it to our coder to build.
-You’ll be able to view progress on a server hosted by our coder and sign off on this before we make the site live to the world.
+- For a website I’ll produce visuals of the main pages first, for you to sign off, then give it to my coder to build.
+You’ll be able to view progress on a server hosted by my coder and sign off on this before we make the site live to the world.

-For logos and brand identity, we can supply a set of logos for your use in a range of formats for use in print, web, and Microsoft Office or Google Docs.
-If you require logos or brand elements in any other formats, just talk to us.
+- For logos and brand identity, I can supply a set of logos for your use in a range of formats for print, web, and Microsoft Office or Google Docs.
+If you require logos or brand elements in any other formats, just talk to me.